 Thamalakane River Lodge: Our full report

-Thamalakane River Lodge lies along a peaceful stretch of the Thamalakane River, just 19km north-east of Maun, Botswana's main safari hub.
-Within easy reach of the airport, it provides a comfortable, mid-range option for those needing to overnight in Maun.
-Eighteen chalets with views across the river offer a choice of accommodation, while a large restaurant and bar caters for guests and locals alike, and wooden decks provide a popular spot to watch the sunset.
+Thamalakane River Lodge lies along a peaceful stretch of the Thamalakane River, just 19km north-east of the ...... centre of Botswana's main safari hub, Maun.
+Within easy reach of the airport, it’s a comfortable, mid-range option for those needing to overnight in Maun, with a range of chalets set in attractive grounds.
+The large restaurant and bar caters for guests and locals alike, and wooden decks are ideally positioned to watch the sun set over the river.

-The sandy track to Thamalakane River Lodge leads into a large and dusty cobbled parking area where you'll find thatch-and-stone buildings that house the reception, curio shop, guest internet station, booking centre and office.
-The rest of the extensive grounds are far more attractive.
-Stone steps and sandy paths lead through landscaped gardens surrounding the chalets and main area, and sloping lawns continue to the river's edge.
+For the most part, the extensive grounds of Thamalakane are attractively landscaped, if let down by the dusty parking area where you'll find the reception, curio shop, booking centre and office.
+Stone steps and paved paths lead through the gardens surrounding the chalets and main area, and sloping lawns continue to the river's edge.
 A uniquely shaped swimming pool set in stone paving lies in a grassy clearing beside sunloungers and a shaded seating area.
 Tree squirrels and a variety of birds are at home in the lush setting, whilst frogs and hippos make themselves heard from the river.

 Food & drink